Joestarfish/Godot-Mini-Games/README.md

 			- [x] When the answer is wrong, decrement this variable and update it on screen
 			- [x] Make the player lose when they are out of attempts
 - [ ] Make a main menu
-	- [ ] Allow selecting the game from the main menu
+	- [x] Allow selecting the game from the main menu
-	- [ ] Add a `Go back` button in the game to go back to the menu
+	- [x] Add a `Go back` button in the game to go back to the menu
+    - [ ] Add a title
+    - [ ] Play a sound when going in and out of a game
 - [ ] Saving
     - [ ] Save the progress on disk
     - [ ] Load the progress when loading the game